SpoonX/wetland/README.md

 * More...

 ## Installation
-To install wetland simply run the following command:
+To install wetland, run the following command:

 `npm i --save wetland`

-If you're using typescript, the typings are supplied by default.
-No additional typings have to be installed.
+If you're using TypeScript the typings are supplied by default.
+No additional typings need installing.

 ## Usage

-Usage will be documented soon.
-To give you an idea, here's an implementation example:
+Usage documention pending.
+Below is a basic implementation example:

 ```js
 const Wetland = require('wetland').Wetland;